emilydolson/phylotrackpy/joss/paper.md

 # Features

 __Lineage Recording:__
-The core functionality of Phylotrack is recording asexual phylogenies.
-To achieve this goal, Phylotrack need only be notified of each agent creation and destruction event.
+The core functionality of Phylotrack is recording asexual phylogenies from simulation agent creation and destruction events.
+To achieve this goal, Phylotrack must be notified of each agent creation and destruction event.
 To reduce memory overhead, extinct branches are pruned from phylogenies by default, but this feature can be disabled.
 The level of abstraction (i.e. what constitutes a taxonomic unit) can be customized via a user-provided function.
 Supplemental data about each taxonomic unit can be stored efficiently.